yurij-kupreev/norfolk-cache-project/README.md

 # Introduction
 *Norfolk Cache* is a simple key-value storage application designed for Azure Mentoring program.
+This guide contains a bunch of practical tasks that will help mentees successfully complete the program.

 # Getting Started
 The project structure: